THE BOTTOM LINE

 If I could give you any advice, anything concrete that you should live by, it would be Michael Pollan's three steps to a healthy lifestyle.

 EAT FOOD.
 NOT TOO MUCH.
 MOSTLY PLANTS.

-- Portion control.
-When you are full, stop eating.
-Learn to enjoy your food by taking it easy and slow, enjoy the ride.
+Portion control.
+Learn to enjoy your food by taking it slow, enjoy the experience.
 Savor each bite.

-- Food should have flavor and taste good.
-Savoring each bite is impossible if you're eating something gross, processed, flavorless.
-Spice it up, cook with good ingredients and natural produce.
+Food should have flavor and taste good.
+Savoring each bite is impossible if you're eating something overly processed or flavorless.
+Spice it up, cook with good ingredients and natural, whole produce.
 Get creative.